Superconductivity: Applications

 Superconductors are promising candidate materials for devising fundamental circuit elements of electronic, spintronic, and quantum technologies.
 One such example is a superconducting diode, in which supercurrent flows along one direction only, that promise dissipationless superconducting and semiconducting-superconducting hybrid technologies.

 Superconducting magnets are some of the most powerful electromagnets known.
 They are used in MRI/NMR machines, mass spectrometers, the beam-steering magnets used in particle accelerators and plasma confining magnets in some tokamaks.
 They can also be used for magnetic separation, where weakly magnetic particles are extracted from a background of less or non-magnetic particles, as in the pigment industries.
 They can also be used in large wind turbines to overcome the restrictions imposed by high electrical currents, with an industrial grade 3.6 megawatt superconducting windmill generator having been tested successfully in Denmark.

 In the 1950s and 1960s, superconductors were used to build experimental digital computers using cryotron switches.
 More recently, superconductors have been used to make digital circuits based on rapid single flux quantum technology and RF and microwave filters for mobile phone base stations.

-Superconductors are used to build Josephson junctions which are the building blocks of SQUIDs (superconducting quantum interference devices), the most sensitive magnetometers known.
+Superconductors are used to build Josephson junctions, heterostructures consisting of two superconducting regions coupled through for example a normal conducting (S-N-S) or insulating (S-I-S) barrier, which are the building blocks of SQUIDs (superconducting quantum interference devices), the most sensitive magnetometers known.
 SQUIDs are used in scanning SQUID microscopes and magnetoencephalography.
 Series of Josephson devices are used to realize the SI volt.
 Superconducting photon detectors can be realised in a variety of device configurations.
 Depending on the particular mode of operation, a superconductor–insulator–superconductor Josephson junction can be used as a photon detector or as a mixer.
 The large resistance change at the transition from the normal to the superconducting state is used to build thermometers in cryogenic micro-calorimeter photon detectors.
 The same effect is used in ultrasensitive bolometers made from superconducting materials.
 Superconducting nanowire single-photon detectors offer high speed, low noise single-photon detection and have been employed widely in advanced photon-counting applications.